-- Page 3 of 4 - Patients with difficult to manage airways shall be transported to the closest receiving hospital. - Trauma: (Refer to ICEMA Reference #9040 Trauma Triage Criteria.) - Adult patients meeting trauma triage criteria shall be transported to the closest Trauma Center. - Pediatric patients meeting trauma triage criteria shall be transported to a pediatric Trauma Center when there is less than a 20 minute difference in transport time between the pediatric Trauma Center and the closest Trauma Center. - For patients who meet mechanism of injury criteria per ICEMA Reference #9040 -Trauma Triage Criteria, but have no associated physiologic or anatomic criteria, paramedics are encouraged to contact a trauma base hospital for consultation to determine patient destination.
-In some cases, trauma base hospital may direct patient to a non-trauma receiving hospital. - Make trauma base hospital contact to determine if a Trauma Center should be the destination for patients not meeting the trauma triage criteria but meeting age and/or co-morbid factors. - Patients with difficult to manage airways shall be transported to the closest receiving hospital. - Traumatic cardiac arrest patients with a transport time greater than 15 minutes to a Trauma Center, may be transported to the closest receiving hospital, after consult with a Trauma Base Hospital. - Burn: (Refer to ICEMA Reference #9040 Trauma Triage Criteria.) - Transport any burn patients who meet trauma triage criteria to the closest Trauma Center. - Transport pediatric burn patients that meet trauma triage criteria to a pediatric Trauma Center if transport time is less than 20 minutes. - Transport minor and moderate burns to the closest receiving hospital. - Transport major burns to the closest burn center if transport time is less than 20 minutes. - Transport burn patients with respiratory compromise or at high risk for developing respiratory distress to the closest receiving hospital. - VI.
-INTERFACILITY TRANSFER (Refer to ICEMA Reference #8010 - Interfacility Transfer Guidelines.) - Patients will be transported to the designated receiving facility.
+- Patients with difficult to manage airways shall be transported to the closest receiving hospital. - Trauma: (Refer to ICEMA Reference #9040 Trauma Triage Criteria.) - Adult patients meeting trauma triage criteria shall be transported to the closest Trauma Center. - Pediatric patients meeting trauma triage criteria shall be transported to a pediatric Trauma Center when there is less than a 20 minute difference in transport time between the pediatric Trauma Center and the closest Trauma Center. - For patients who meet mechanism of injury criteria per ICEMA Reference #9040 -Trauma Triage Criteria, but have no associated physiologic or anatomic criteria. paramedics are encouraged to contact a trauma base hospital for consultation to determine patient destination.
+In some cases, trauma base hospital may direct patient to a non-trauma receiving hospital. - Make trauma base hospital contact to determine if a Trauma Center should be the destination for patients not meeting the trauma triage criteria but meeting age and/or co-morbid factors. - Patients with difficult to manage airways shall be transported to the closest receiving hospital.

+Traumatic cardiac arrest patients that do not meet determination of death on scene criteria shall be transported to the closest trauma center when the distance between the closest hospital and the closest trauma center is less than 20 minutes.

+- Burn: (Refer to ICEMA Reference #9040 Trauma Triage Criteria.) - Transport any burn patients who meet trauma triage criteria to the closest Trauma Center. - Transport pediatric burn patients that meet trauma triage criteria to a pediatric Trauma Center if transport time is less than 20 minutes. - Transport minor and moderate burns to the closest receiving hospital. - Transport major burns to the closest burn center if transport time is less than 20 minutes. - Transport burn patients with respiratory compromise or at high risk for developing respiratory distress to the closest receiving hospital. - INTERFACILITY TRANSFER (Refer to ICEMA Reference #8010 Interfacility Transfer VI.
+Guidelines.) - Patients will be transported to the designated receiving facility.
 If the patient's condition deteriorates significantly while en route to the designated facility the patient may be diverted to the closest receiving hospital for stabilization. - EMTs and EMT-Ps may initiate protocols prior to contacting the base hospital for change of destination.